 Foss also suggests that holders of rewards credit cards apply those reward points toward their balances, versus trading them in for gift cards or airline tickets.

 Momentum matters, but don’t be surprised if your anti-debt resolve wavers a little now and then.

 Think about the last diet or exercise regimen you tried.
-At first you felt confident and strong, and happy to be taking charge of your health.
+At first you felt confident, strong and happy to be taking charge of your health.
 After a while, though, you really wanted to sleep in or to go out for burgers and fries.

 - You didn’t get into debt overnight.

-Share your current financial goals in the comments below or on our Facebook page.
+Share your financial goals and resolutions by posting a comment below or on our Facebook page.